askalione/Structr/wiki/Abstractions/Extensions/Abstractions-DateTimeExtensions.md

+# DateTime extensions

 ## ToShortDateString

 Converts the value of the current `DateTime?` object to its equivalent short date string representation.
-If value is null then returns specified `defaultValue`
+If value is null then returns specified `defaultValue`.

 ```csharp
 DateTime? dateTime = null;